Bunks (film)

-Bunks is a 2013 Canadian fantasy horror zombie comedy television film broadcast by Disney XD and produced by Fresh TV.
+Bunks is a 2013 Canadian fantasy horror zombie comedy television film produced by Fresh TV and broadcast on the Canadian version of Disney XD on October 27, 2013.
 It includes actors Dylan Schmid, Atticus Mitchell, Leigh Truant, Aidan Shipley, and more.
 It was broadcast on October 27, 2013.
 It was filmed in Kenora, Ontario.
-It premiered on Disney XD in the US on June 16, 2014.

 Plot

 In 1972, a young camper at Camp Whispering Lake tries to find his other campmates but gets frightened and runs off into the woods.
 He finds an old cabin and attempts to hide from an unseen force.
 The police later arrive to find them (the campers).
 However, they have all disappeared.

 In the present, brothers Dylan and Dane are being sent to the military camp after previously lighting their house on fire with a rocket they bought with their mother's credit card.
 During pickup for camps, they manipulate two camp counselors from Camp Bushwhack into taking their place at military camp, and the brothers take their place and go to Camp Bushwhack by posing as Sanjay and Delroy.

 Immediately upon arriving at Camp Bushwack, the boys realize they are responsible for a dysfunctional cabin while Dane starts a rivalry with another cabin counselor, Brogan.
 To get back at Brogan, the brothers and their bunkmates hide Brogan's trophy, "the Nameless Cup," in an old cabin, where they find a creepy old backpack with a book filled with scary stories.
 However, unknown to them, the cabin is also the same cabin the camper from 1972 hid in.

 When the brothers decide to tell the scary stories at a campfire, they find a story in the book about Anson Miner, who was a counselor at Camp Whispering Lake (Camp Bushwack's original name).
 In the story, Anson drowns, and his friends attempt to save him by taking him to an animal doctor.
 The doctor succeeds in bringing him back to life, but Anson returns as a brain-eating zombie and kills the doctor.
 Anson infects everyone, but luckily everyone is cured, but because Anson was undead for so long, the antidote does not work on him.
 The next day, Dylan notices strange occurrences happening in camp- a counselor girl (who Dylan likes) named Lauren grew a mustache (like one of the stories he and Dane told), and he spots Anson in the woods.